 Uganda!
 A country of rolling green hills, misty valleys and craggy mountains.
 Where lions stalk their prey through grasslands, hippos soak lazily in the shallows, and mountain gorillas move purposefully though tangled forests.
 Where the calm waters of Lake Victoria transform into the thundering rapids of the River Nile as it makes its way across Africa.

 If you follow this blog you’ll know I spent four months living and working in Uganda, so I got to know the country pretty well.
-During that time I took the opportunity to see and do something different most weekends, and at the end of the trip I did a big two-week Uganda adventure, taking in all of the country’s main highlights.
+During that time I took the opportunity to visit as many of the tourist attractions in Uganda as possible, and at the end of the trip I did a big two-week Uganda adventure, taking in all of the country’s main highlights.

 And now I’ve compiled them all into a list.
 I’ve personally visited, experienced, blogged about and photographed every single one of these things, and written about some of them for Lonely Planet, so you can rest assured these recommendations are as real and honest as it gets.

-So here, in no particular order, is my list of Top Things to See and Do in Uganda.
+So here, in no particular order, is my list of the 28 Best Things To Do In Uganda.

 1/ Chimpanzee Trekking